-If you are looking for a special, but easy dish to serve for Valentine’s Day, this Tarte au Chèvre (Goat Cheese Tart) would fit the bill perfectly.
+If you are looking for a special, but easy dish, this Tarte au Chèvre (Goat Cheese Tart) would fit the bill perfectly.
 It’ seriously delicious, it comes together and bakes up quickly and it’s pretty much impossible to dig a fork into this rustic goat cheese tart without feeling you are celebrating.

 With this easy rustic tart, crispy and buttery puff pastry combines with caramelized onions, crème fraîche, tangy goat cheese and melted Comté cheese, all topped with a sweet drizzle of honey and a topping of fresh, peppery arugula.
 It’s a feast for the taste buds and a lovely, cheese-filled indulgence!